odoo/documentation/crm/acquire_leads/generate_from_website.rst

 Create a custom contact form
 ============================

-You may want to know more from your visitor when they use they want to contact you.
+You may want to know more from your visitor when they use the form to contact you.
 You will then need to build a custom contact form on your website.
 Those contact forms can generate multiple types of records in the system (emails, leads/opportunities, project tasks, helpdesk